gabisurita/gabisurita.github.io/content/documented-api.rst

 the documentation later.

-Writing the specification by hand and testing it with ``Bravado`` or ``Flex``, like I did on the last post, is somewhat fast approach that doesn't involving changing the API code.
+Writing the specification by hand and testing it with ``Bravado`` or ``Flex``, like I did on the last post, is somewhat fast approach that doesn't involve changing the API code.
 This makes it useful for several cases, but when working with some huge APIs, it can be tedious and lead to vagueness in the documentation, as it becomes complicated for one or a small group of people to know all the aspects of the API.